-Maureen Saltzer and Jeannette Weiss of Solutions Partnership LLC were honored to have served as committee chairs for the Hegener Leadership Awards.
+Jeannette Weiss of Solutions Partnership LLC was honored to have served as a committee chair for the Hegener Leadership Awards.

 Rancher, conservationist and photographer Alto “Bud” Adams Jr. was presented with the prestigious Pete Hegener Leadership Award by the Economic Development Council of St. Lucie County (EDC) at its 5th annual leadership dinner on April 27.

 The award is presented annually to a dedicated business leader who has made significant contributions to St. Lucie County’s economy and quality of life.
 The annual dinner and celebration, held at Harbour Ridge Yacht & Country Club and attended by more than 200 guests, was sponsored by Florida Power & Light Company.

 Last year’s Hegener Award recipient, attorney Michael Minton, presented the award to Adams.